DerekLiu12138/OnGoing-Blog-System/README.md

 Please ensure that both the server and the Java application are running simultaneously for the application to function correctly.

 # Personal Blog System

+We created a thorough mechanism for individual blogging.
+This project has been carefully planned and created to offer blogging enthusiasts a reliable and approachable platform.
+Numerous features are available, such as user account administration, blog creation and management, comment capabilities, notifications, and an analytics dashboard.

 ## Functionality User Accounts